- Indirect access is a claim brought by SAP that they can charge customers for any system connected to any SAP system.

 *From Apps Run the World

 This shows SAP having only 6% of the overall market share of the ERP market.
 However, this is not an accurate way to represent SAP’s ERP market share.
-This is because SAP R/3 – ECC – Business All in One (that is SAP’s ERP that is not the BusinessOne product) has a much higher market share in what is called the Tier 1 ERP market as the following quotation attests.
+This is because SAP R/3 – ECC – Business All in One (SAP’s ERP that is not the BusinessOne product) has a much higher market share in the Tier 1 ERP market.
+The following quotation attests.

 “While there have been several Tier I vendors earlier, mergers and consolidations have shrunk the list considerably.
 The list of Tier I ERP vendors is now very small and consists of just two entries – SAP and Oracle.” – Enterprise Innovation